flightphp/docs/content/en/about.md

 # Community

-We're on Matrix!
-Chat with us at [#flight-php-framework:matrix.org](https://matrix.to/#/#flight-php-framework:matrix.org).
+We're on Matrix Chat with us at [#flight-php-framework:matrix.org](https://matrix.to/#/#flight-php-framework:matrix.org).

 # Contributing